Love is in the air!Come to our 2nd annual Valentine's Crab Feed at Tall Guy Brewing!

 Program Coordinator

 Kris transitioned to employment after being a valued volunteer.
 She takes pride in her work and knows so many of our clients by name .
 She is an important part of our distribution and is especially helpful with our senior clients.
-A dog lover at heart.
+A dog lover at heart, she always has a dog treat ready for our furry friends!

 We're recruiting!
 Please contact us at info@mendofood.org to get involved.